A Selection of the Celebrated Visitors to Foynes: 1939-45

 Royalty

-Secret Winston Churchill visit?
+Secret Winston Churchill visits?